Browse the latest positions below | Sign up for job alerts | Promote your vacancy

 Come and join one of the UK’s largest independent providers in neuro and mental healthcare.
 We proudly employ over 4000+ people - no matter what your experience, we have jobs for everyone.

+At Active Neuro, we’re transforming neurorehabilitation in the UK — and we’re looking for an exceptional Lead Speech and Language Therapist to help drive that change.
 Based at Hunters Moor in Birmingham, you’ll take a leading role in a collaborative, highly specialist team dedicated to helping people rebuild their communication, swallowing, and cognitive-communication skills following brain injury or neurological illness.
+This is more than a job — it’s an opportunity to lead, influence and innovate in an environment where every interaction matters, your expertise shapes service delivery, and you directly impact patient outcomes.

 About Active Neuro